pachyderm/pachyderm/examples/opencv/jsonnet/README.md

 ## Create The Montage Pipeline

-Let's add a montage pipeline that arranges our images and their edge detected version into a single montage.
-The pipeline takes 2 input data repositories (`images` and `edges-1`) which we will pass as arguments to the second template `montage.jsonnet` along with the suffix `1`.
+Let's add a montage pipeline that arranges our images and their "edge-detected" version into a single montage.
+The pipeline takes 2 input repositories (`images` and `edges-1`) which we will pass as arguments to the second jsonnet pipeline spec `montage.jsonnet` along with the suffix `1`.

 ```shell
 pachctl create pipeline --jsonnet montage.jsonnet  --arg suffix=1 --arg left=images --arg right=edges-1
 ```

-Note that you can pass the full url of your template location.
+Note that you can pass the full url of your jsonnet location.

 Again, check the state of your pipeline by running `pachctl list pipeline`.
 ```